A Marstrand-type restricted projection theorem in $\mathbb{R}^{3}$: Introduction

-Now, assume that $\calS$ is a Borel family of circles.
+Now, assume that $\calS$ is an analytic family of circles.
 What can be said about the dimension of $\cup \calS := \bigcup_{S \in \calS} S$?
 The answer does not appear to be stated explicitly in the literature, but the existing methods yield $\Hd \cup \calS = \min\{\Hd \calS + 1,2\}$ in this situation.
 We were informed by A. M\'ath\'e that this follows from a slight generalisation of Theorem 2.9 in T. Keleti's survey \cite{Ke}, combined with Corollary 3 in T. Wolff's deep paper \cite{Wo3}.
+Already in Wolff's earlier paper \cite[Appendix A]{Wo2}, he proved a slightly weaker variant: if the set of centres of the circles in $\mathcal{S}$ has dimension $\alpha \in (0,1]$, then $\Hd \cup \mathcal{S} \geq 1 + \alpha$.

-As a corollary of the techniques in the present paper, we are able to give a more elementary proof for this result:
+As a corollary of the techniques in the present paper, we are able to give an elementary proof (avoiding the techniques of \cite{Wo3}) of the full result: